preritdas/mypytoolkit/README.md

 ### Appending Content to Files

 `kit.append_by_query()` will append content to a file in a line below the first occurrence of a query.
-For example, if `test.txt` has the contents:

-View a demonstration:
+See a demonstration:

 [![asciicast](https://asciinema.org/a/4lHkZOkC4kfzZMgRQs3S8wRVn.svg)](https://asciinema.org/a/4lHkZOkC4kfzZMgRQs3S8wRVn)

+Here is a written example.
+If `test.txt` has the contents:

 ```
 this is line 1!